No, John 1:3 Does Not Say Jesus Created the Universe (commentary on John 1:2-3)

 To put it another way: In the Prologue, John the Baptizer is not being distinguished from and not testifying about:

-And neither is John the Baptizer being distinguished from and testifying about an abstract yet personified Logos that was active in the Genesis creation (as most biblical unitarians espouse today).
+2) And neither is John the Baptizer being distinguished from and testifying about an abstract yet personified Logos that was active in the Genesis creation (as some biblical unitarians espouse today).

 Rather, John the Baptizer is given a prominent place in the Prologue because the author is making a distinction between the two men who were ministering and making disciples at the same time.
 Among other reasons, the author draws the contrast in order to establish which of the two men God intended to have priority.